sherrytp/overwatch-data-engineer/README.md

 7. Close out mage and the port after `match_stats` and `map_stats` datasets are successfully uploaded to GCS and BigQuery.
 Run `docker-compose down` to end.

-### Airflow Optional
+### (Optional) Airflow

 Use the dockerized files `docker-compose up` to set up Airflow Orchestration to replace Mage. #WIP

-### dbt Optional
+### (Optional) DBT

-Refer to the [instructions]('/dbt_docker/README.md') to set up dbt with BigQuery on Docker.
+Refer to the [instructions](/dbt_docker/README.md) to set up dbt with BigQuery on Docker.
 The transformation can also be done within Mage or Spark.
 I include the PydSpark transformation scripts below.

 ### Spark ETL Jobs

-Follow along the [Spark]('/spark/README.md') notes if you are not fully sure about running PySpark on the Google Cloud Storage.
+Follow along the [Spark](/spark/README.md) notes if you are not fully sure about running PySpark on the Google Cloud Storage.
 You need to configure a few environment variables before successfully running.

 1. Follow the script `spark_sql.py` to oad the data stored in GCS bucket and BigQuery into a PySpark dataframe.
 2. Transform and clean the data using PySpark functions and write it to BigQuery.